 - Glow sticks (the flexible bracelet ones work better than the sticks)

 Snap the glow sticks so they’re ready to go.
-Open your plastic eggs and put the glow stick inside.
-This will create the light.
-Fill the egg with candy and shut it.
-You want to keep the egg closed, so putting tape around the seam will help ensure it doesn’t pop open and spill.
+Open your plastic Easter eggs and put the glow stick inside.
+This will create the light in the Easter craft.
+Fill the Easter egg with candy and shut it.
+You want to keep the Easter egg closed, so putting tape around the Easter egg seam will help ensure the Easter craft doesn’t pop open and spill.
 That’s it!
-You can now go hide the eggs wherever you’d like, and you’ll see them after the sun goes down.
+You can now go hide the Easter eggs wherever you’d like, and you’ll see the Easter eggs after the sun goes down.

 You can use plastic Easter eggs in any size for these Easter crafts.
-If you use larger ones, you can use regular glow sticks rather than the bracelet ones.
+If you use larger Easter eggs, you can use regular glow sticks rather than the bracelet ones.

 A spring Easter tree makes a pretty centerpiece for any table, and you can make it as big or as small as you like.
 You’ll need a few things to create this Easter craft, including: